JorgePe/DIY-PU-Sensor/README.md

 But it was not straightful.

-So I hope this helps other not having do reinvent the wheel again and again.
+So I hope this helps other not having to reinvent the wheel again and again.

 Now with an extra feature: you can also send data to your DIY PU device (still in tests):